PiotrKaszuba/PoweredBeltsExtended/README.md

 - Incremental on-tick processing (`operations-per-tick`) to bound update cost.
 - Full consistency checks that repair error states are run on init and configuration changes.
 - Supports multiple surfaces and keeps entity tracking partitioned per surface.
+- Unpowered variants preserve original `placeable_by` which enables pipette and blueprint usage.

+---

+## Known Limitations

+- Tooltip power values on item/entity hover are static summaries (base value, per-tech multiplier, max-tech value), not live values at current efficiencytech level.
+- Underground belt power draw is currently based on prototype max distance, not the actually built pair length.
+- When placing an underground belt manually against an existing unpowered endpoint, vanilla underground distance/arrows helper overlay will not appear even if placement is valid.
+- Production statistics for deconstruction will show separate entries for powered and unpowered variants of the same belt entity (built entities are all counted as powered variants).
+- Electric network statistics will split historical consumption across multiple hidden power-interface prototypes when viewing a time range that spans different efficiency tech levels.

 ---